Smoke Some Kill

-Smoke Some Kill is the third album by rapper Schoolly D. The album was released in 1988 for Jive Records and was produced by Schoolly D.
+Smoke Some Kill is the third album by rapper Schoolly D. The album was released in 1988 on Jive Records and was produced by Schoolly D.

 Release

-Though the album was not as successful as Saturday Night! – The Album, it did manage to make it to #180 on the Billboard 200 and #50 on the Top R&B/Hip-Hop album charts.
+Though the album was not as successful as Saturday Night! – The Album, it made it to No. 180 on the Billboard 200 and No. 50 on the Top R&B/Hip-Hop album chart.

 "Signifying Rapper"

 The song "Signifying Rapper" was based upon the "signifying monkey" character of African-American folklore.
 A version of this story was performed by Rudy Ray Moore.
 Schoolly D's adaptation of the story is recited over the rhythm guitar figure from Led Zeppelin's "Kashmir".
 The song was featured in the film Bad Lieutenant, and inspired the title of (and is discussed in) the book Signifying Rappers: Rap and Race in the Urban Present.

 "Signifying Rapper" was the target of several lawsuits following its use in the 1992 film Bad Lieutenant, in multiple scenes.

 In 1994, Live Home Video and distributor Aries Film Releasing were ordered to destroy any unsold copies of Bad Lieutenant as part of a copyright infringement ruling.
 Director Abel Ferrara was angered by the incident, which he felt "ruined the movie":